 (The view from Johannesgasse)

-Here’s a little factoid for you: Austria has won two Nobel prizes for literature this century.
-That’s more than any other country in the world bar the UK, USA, and France.
+A little factoid for you: Austria has won two Nobel prizes for literature this century.
+Last time I checked, that’s more than any other country in the world bar the UK, USA, and France.

 Those prizes for Elfriede Jelinek and Peter Handke build on a rich literary history created by the likes of Grillparzer, Schnitzler, Kafka, and others.
 And the Literaturmuseum (Literature Museum) takes you on a journey through that history.